How to Blanch Vegetables to Add to All Kinds of Recipes

 How to Blanch Corn

-After you're finished blanching your vegetables and they're all nice and tender, you can enjoy them in your favorite recipes or you can freeze the vegetables to have fresh veggies at the ready.
+Your blanched vegetables will be nice and tender when finished.
+You can enjoy them in your favorite recipes or freeze them, so you have fresh veggies ready for meals.
 Remember to label and date them before they go in the freezer.